-\subparagraph{\textbf{Webmall Shops:}} The four shops of WebMall are created using the WordPress plugin WooCommerce\footnote{\url{https://woocommerce.com/}} and are locally hostable with Docker containers.
-We select four free-to-use templates from the WooCommerce marketplace to implement the shops.
-All four shops expose heterogeneous interfaces and are visually distinct from each other.
+The four shops of WebMall are created using WordPress and are locally hostable with Docker containers.
+We selected four free-to-use templates from the WooCommerce\footnote{\url{https://woocommerce.com/}} marketplace to implement the shops.
+All four shops expose heterogeneous interfaces and are visually distinct from one another.
 Each shop contains a shopping cart, checkout functionality, a search bar, a category drop-down with heterogeneous category trees across the shops, and product detail pages for navigating the shop and finding relevant product offers.
 Figure~\ref{fig:page-example} shows a product detail and checkout page of two of the four shops.